This article describes how you can connect your JTL system with Taxdoo and thus enable us to import transaction data from it.

-Guide to integrating JTL
+Guide how to connect JTL

 Unfortunately, JTL Wawi offers no way of accessing transaction data externally.
 For this reason, we export orders, refunds and purchase prices directly from the JTL database.
-The integration is carried out depending on where the database is located and how accessible it is:
+The integration is carried out depending on where the database is located and how accessible it is.